Soccer in the United States

+Soccer is the fourth most popular sport in the United States behind American football, basketball, and baseball, respectively.
+27% of the US sports fans show an interest in soccer.

-Soccer in the United States is run by organizations.
-The United States Soccer Federation (USSF) governs most levels of soccer in the country, including the national teams, professional leagues, and amateur leagues, being the highest soccer authority in the country.
+The United States Soccer Federation (USSF) governs most levels of soccer in the United States, including the national teams, professional leagues, and amateur leagues, being the highest soccer authority in the country.
 The National Collegiate Athletic Association (NCAA) governs most colleges; secondary schools are governed by state-level associations, with the National Federation of State High School Associations (NFHS) setting the rules at that level.
 The match regulations are generally the same between the three governing bodies although there are many subtle differences.

 As of May 2015, over 24.4 million people play soccer in the United States.
 In 2017, Gallup reported that soccer was the third-most watched team sport in the U.S., behind only basketball and American football.
-The popularity of the sport in the U.S. has been growing since the late 1960s and received a significant boost when the United States hosted the 1994 FIFA World Cup and 1999 FIFA Women's World Cup.
-It is the fourth most popular sport in the United States behind American football, baseball, and basketball.